openfin/hello-openfin-selenium-java-example/README.md

 ## Guidelines

 Since all HTML5 applications in the OpenFin environment need to be started with OpenFin API, chromeDriver.get(URL) is not supported.

-Test code needs to start HTML5 app before connecting to Chromedriver.
+ChromeDriver, by default, starts Chrome browser with various Chrome arguments, including remote debugging port, before running tests.
+ChromeOptions.setBinary needs to be called so ChromeDriver can start OpenFin Runtime properly.
+RunOpenFin.bat is an example batch file that can be set as 'binary'.

 Given there can be multiple applications/windows active in OpenFin Runtime, tests must begin by selecting the targeted window.
 Each test script has a function that selects the window by matching it's title.